BMW 2 Series review

-Highlights in the standard kit list include the trademark iDrive infotainment controller, a 6.5-inch display screen, aluminium trim, DAB radio and a multifunction wheel.
-However, you’ll have to pay £1,150 extra for leather seat upholstery, while climate control is a £390 upgrade over the standard manual air-con.
+Highlights in the standard kit list include sat-nav with the trademark iDrive infotainment controller, a 6.5-inch display screen, aluminium trim, DAB radio and a multifunction wheel.
+There’s a hands-free Bluetooth system with audio streaming too.
+Optional extras include voice control, an internet connection, and an upgraded Harman Kardon audio system.

 Practicality, comfort and boot space